zerodogg/rotcelloc/README.md

 **language** - set this to the language you want rotcelloc to use.
 The supported languages can be found in i18n/.
 Additional translations are welcome.

+**deployTo** - set this if you want to use rotcelloc to deploy the site (using --deply).
+This is used as the target for rsync.
+Be careful with the target, all other files in the deployment target will be deleted.
+It can be a remote target in the form remote:/directory or a local target in the form /directory.
+If you don't want to use --deploy, you can either delete this entry, or set it to null.

 ##### Collection options

 The name of a collection is its key.
 Its value is another object/hash of key-value